 - Retirement and Disability Benefits

 Divorce takes an emotional toll on every man.
 As a member of the military, you risk your life to keep our country safe.
 You fight on foreign soil, defend our borders, and protect the home front so that American families continue to enjoy freedom.
 Faced with divorce, you may feel like you are losing the home you have fought so hard to protect.
 No military service member who has defended our way of life should go through this process alone.

 A Better Future

 As a member of the military, you regularly place your life in danger to protect our country.
 Your dedicated service can cause stress, anxiety, and fatigue.
 Going through a divorce may seem like more stress than you can bear.
 You may be tempted to end things quickly by giving into all of your wife’s demands.
-Do not do it!
+Don’t do it!

 As painful as the divorce process can be, it also creates a road map for your future.
 You have the power to make decisions about the custody and visitation of your children, you have rights regarding the division of your debts, assets and military retirement, and in regards to child and spousal support.
 Having a strong ally on your side in the courtroom helps you lay the foundation for a better life after divorce.

 Divorce is not a situation you should try to handle on your own.
 Success depends on gathering the right resources and team members.
 Divorce Lawyers For Men bring mission critical skills and experience to the courtroom.
 We will fight to protect your rights every step of the way.